Braess' Paradoxes in Coupled Power and Transportation Systems: Necessary and Sufficient Conditions

-\mh{Theorem \ref{thm:fully_congested}-(b2) provides a necessary and sufficient condition \eqref{eq:tp_fully_congested} for the occurrence of type T-P BP.} One sufficient condition for \eqref{eq:tp_fully_congested} to hold is \mh{LMPs associated with active routes} are not identical, \mh{i.e., there exist routes $r,r' \in \mathcal{R}^\mathrm{act}$ such that $\lambda_{i_r}^\star \neq \lambda_{i_{r'}}^\star$}. \jqe{In this case,} one can perturb the active route with the highest charging price to make it more attractive, then the \mh{traffic flow} relocation induces higher load at the bus with the highest price, which causes type T-P BP.
+Theorem \ref{thm:fully_congested}-(b2) characterizes type T-P BP.
+One sufficient condition for \eqref{eq:tp_fully_congested} to hold is \mh{LMPs associated with active routes} are not identical.
+One can then expand the active route with the highest charging price to make it more attractive, then the \mh{traffic flow} relocation induces higher load at the bus with the highest price, which causes type T-P BP.

-\mh{Theorem \ref{thm:fully_congested}-(b3) provides a necessary and sufficient condition \eqref{eq:pt_fully_congested} for the occurrence of type P-T BP.} \mh{Inequality} \eqref{eq:pt_fully_congested} characterizes the effect of \mh{traffic} flow relocation induced by line capacity change on $\Phi_\mathrm{T}$.
-The same \mh{traffic} flow relocation effect term $\psi_r$ in \eqref{eq:tt_fully_congested} appears, but it now characterizes \textit{how unit \mh{traffic} flow relocation from route $r$ induced by LMP change at bus $i_r$ impacts the total generation cost}.
-Consider a simple case when line $\ell_\mathrm{p} = (i_r,i)$ with $i \notin \mathcal{I}^\mathrm{act}$ \mh{and power flow $i_r \to i$}, i.e., bus $i_r$ is associated with active route $r$ but $i$ is not associated with any active route. \mh{Inequality }\eqref{eq:pt_fully_congested} reduces to $\psi_r < 0$.
-It can be shown that in this case $\partial \Phi_\mathrm{T}/\partial \bar{f}_{\ell_\mathrm{P}} = -\rho Q_{i_r} \psi_r > 0$.
-One insight we can draw is if line $(i_r,i)$ \mh{with power flow $i_r\to i$} is perturbed, then $\psi_r < 0$ corresponds to a BP-promoting effect, while $\psi_r > 0$ a BP-preventing effect.
-Similarly, we can argue if $\mh{i \in \mathcal{I}^\mathrm{act}}$ for the line $(i_r,i)$, then $\psi_{r_{i}} > 0$ corresponds to a BP-promoting effect, and $\psi_{r_{i}} < 0$ a BP-preventing effect.
+Theorem \ref{thm:fully_congested}-(b3) characterizes type P-T BP. \mh{Inequality} \eqref{eq:pt_fully_congested} characterizes the effect of \mh{traffic} flow relocation induced by line capacity change on $\Phi_\mathrm{T}$.
+The same term $\psi_r$ in \eqref{eq:tt_fully_congested} appears, but it now characterizes \textit{how unit \mh{traffic} flow relocation from route $r$ induced by LMP change at bus $i_r$ impacts the total generation cost}.
+One can argue when line $\ell_\mathrm{P} = (i,i')$ with power flow $i \to i'$ is perturbed, $\psi_{r_i} <(>) 0$ corresponds to a BP-promoting(preventing) effect, and $\psi_{r_{i'}} <(>)0$ corresponds to a BP-preventing(promoting) effect.
 Therefore, the LHS of \eqref{eq:pt_fully_congested} is the aggregate BP-promoting(preventing) effect.
-If strictly negative, it corresponds to an aggregate BP-promoting effect, which justifies the occurrence of type P-T BP.
+If strictly negative, it corresponds to an aggregate BP-promoting effect, and thus type P-T BP occurs.